codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 1. has an active [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/)
 1. allows incoming connections from the VPC/VPN where users are browsing the Codefresh UI.
 The ingress connection **must** have a hostname assigned for this route and **must** be configured to perform SSL termination

->Currently the App-proxy works only for Github and Github enterprise.
-We are soon adding support for other Git providers such as GitLab and Bitbucket.
+>Currently the App-proxy works only for Github (SAAS and on-prem versions), and Gitlab (SAAS and on-prem versions).
+We are soon adding support for other Git providers.

 Here is the architecture of the app-proxy:

 {% include image.html
   lightbox="true"